 *age divisions may change slightly depending on the number of letters received from each age.

 Building Better Child Care

-The University of Missouri Extension Center of Franklin County is offering a spring series of Building Better Child Care (PDF) on Tuesdays: February 11, March 11, April 8 and May 13 from 7 to 9 p.m.
-All workshops will be held at the Union Memorial Auditorium (room 3), Union, Mo.
+The University of Missouri Extension Center of Franklin County is offering a fall series of Building Better Child Care (PDF) on Tuesdays: September 9, October 14, November 11 and December 9 from 7 to 9 p.m.
+All workshops will be held at the Union Memorial Auditorium (room 3), in Union, Mo.

 To receive a free brochure, or for more information, contact the University of Missouri Extension Center, phone: 636-583-5141.
-Educational fee for Building Better Child Care classes is $10.00 per person/per class with pre–registration.
+Educational fee for Building Better Child Care classes is $10.00 per person/per class with pre–registration, unless noted above.
 Registration is not confirmed, until payment is received, due to limited seating at the facility.
 Participants are eligible for two licensing hours of credit per class, unless otherwise noted.

 Quality for Keeps newsletter

 This newsletter is issued April through October providing research–based information for safely preserving food and other helpful tips.
 Also included are delicious recipes for your garden bounty.